pantheon-systems/documentation/README.md

 Usage
 -----
 ## Get the code:
 Fork and clone this repository.
-Issue pull-requests one document at a time.
+Issue pull requests one document at a time.

 ## Local Setup: Mac OS X and Linux (Optional)